 “There is no cost to the Trust…its really beneficial” - Sue Priestley is the Clinical Director for Gastroenterology at St Helens and Knowsley Teaching Hospitals NHS Trust and also a JAG lead.

 Two pilot trainee cohorts completed the training in 2016.
 Following a positive initial evaluation report by the Office for Public Management (OPM), the programme is being rolled out more widely.
 Successful trainees from the programme have advanced their careers while helping to meet endoscopy service demands in their trust and freeing up medical colleagues to concentrate on more complicated cases.

-To date, some 105 trainees are now either in training or have completed training.
+To date, over 450 trainees are now either in training or have completed training.

 Feedback shows trainees are helping to meet clinical demand, reduce waiting lists and contributing to a better patient experience.
 The full follow-up evaluation will be published in the spring and will be available on this page.

 I think actually what it’s done has put better practices in place, before it was very ad hoc, the trust has focused on training massively and the planning worked has benefited us and the registrars.”

 Trainees who have completed the programme have found it a rewarding way to develop their skills and advance their career in a practical patient focused role.
 They are taking on new roles such as clinical research, leading clinics and designing pre-assessment services alongside using their new scoping skills to have a positive direct impact on quality of care for patients.

 I thoroughly enjoyed the course and I am now running my own list in the endoscopy unit alongside my role as an inflammatory bowel disease (IBD) nurse.
 It has expanded my knowledge, skill base and my role as a IBD nurse”

 Alexandra Westhoff, IBD Nurse Specialist/ Non-medical Endoscopist – St Helens and Knowsley Teaching Hospital NHS Trust.